hh-unwind.png

 Marcella Hazan's Bolognese Sauce

-So, let's gather around the kitchen, share laughs, and prepare a sauce that's sure to become a new favorite in our family's recipe collection.
-Here's to good food and great company!
+So, gather around the kitchen, pour yourself a glass of that Pinot Grigio, and enjoy the process.
+Share laughs, stir the pot, and create something that’s sure to become a new favorite in our family’s recipe collection.

 Marcella Hazan’s Bolognese Sauce